tytydraco/yessleep/out/I_found_a_set_of_blank_cassette_tapes_at_the_junk_store_And_someone_died_trying_to_find_what_they_led_to.md

 "Who's... that?"
 Jess added.

 "Us clammers and fishermen see him all the time, out there in the marsh.
 Always at night.
 And always digging away in the mud.
-Legend has it, he's the captain of that submerged boat out there, forever trying to free it.
+Legend has it, he's the captain of that submerged boat out there, forever trying to free it."

-"Jess and I both looked at each other, our eyes wide with fear.
+Jess and I both looked at each other, our eyes wide with fear.

 "Anyways, I'd better be getting back.
-Low tide's open us and there's clams to be clammed.
+Low tide's upon us and there's clams to be clammed.
 You kids get home safe now."

 And like that, he was gone, disappearing into the fog like a ghost in the night.